 A Physician's Quest to Transform Care Through the End of Life

 It is harder to die in this country than ever before.
-Though the vast majority of Americans would prefer to die at home—which hospice care provides—many of us spend our last days fearful and in pain in a healthcare system ruled by high-tech procedures and a philosophy to “fight disease and illness at all cost.”
+Statistics show that the vast majority of Americans would prefer to die at home, yet many of us spend our last days fearful and in pain in a healthcare system ruled by high-tech procedures and a philosophy to "fight disease and illness at all cost."

 Why did you decide to write this book?

 Despite all the advances in medicine, far too many people who are seriously ill suffer needlessly and end up dying badly.

 America’s health care system is actually a disease-treatment system.
 People’s health – including their physical, emotional, social and spiritual well-being, is often ignored in the quest to preserve life at all costs.
 In the process of battling disease, people often experience needless suffering, sometimes dying sooner than they should, sometimes lingering in a state of prolonged dying that few people would want.

 Dying will never be easy.
 Similarly, caring for a loved one who is in the waning phases of life is inherently hard.
 All of us will eventually face the end of life, but neither dying nor caregiving has to be as hard as they are today.

 It would seem irresponsible for me to what I have learned from patients and families and my experience as a doctor over all these years to myself.
 In a sense I am but a conduit, learning from patients and their families and passing along to my contemporaries the insights I have gained

 What do you mean by “the best care possible?”

 When we or someone we love becomes seriously ill, we all want the best care possible for them.
 Even in our culturally diverse society and despite the highly sensitive nature of the topic, receiving “the best care possible” is one thing on which everyone agrees.
 Doctors also want to provide the very best care for the people they serve.